-Gail Gottehrer’s practice focuses on class action defense, management-side labor and employment litigation, and other complex commercial matters.
+Gail Gottehrer is the Co-Chair of the Privacy, Cybersecurity and Emerging Technologies team at Akerman LLP.
+Her practice focuses on technology-related litigation and counseling, including autonomous vehicle regulation, data privacy, and cybersecurity.
 She is one of the few defense lawyers to have been involved in the trial of a class action to verdict before a jury.

 Gail is a frequent speaker on the implications of technology for the law and business operations, including data ownership and privacy, autonomous vehicles, biometrics, the Internet of Things, the GDPR, eDiscovery and electronic evidence, robotics, smart buildings and wearable technology.
 She teaches Law for Knowledge Innovation and Practices at Columbia University and is a Fellow at the Center for Legal Innovation at Vermont Law School.

 Gail was appointed to the State of Connecticut’s Task Force to Study Fully Autonomous Vehicles, the New York State Bar Association’s Transportation Committee, Law360’s Transportation Editorial Advisory Board, and the New York State Bar Association's Technology and the Legal Profession Committee.